ivancor93/Portfolio/README.md

   > [Follow this link for more details](https://ivancor93.github.io/Projects/Project_2_folder/Project_2)

 ### III.
 Collecting data with Power Query while adhering to data protection standards
-  >  Scenario : Consultant Data Analyst for an car insurance company.
+  >  Scenario : Consultant Data Analyst for a car insurance company.
 Those were the missions:
   >  - Provide recommendations on the management rules to be implemented immediately for CRM data to comply with the data protection official rules (RGPD in french)
   >  - Generate a CSV extraction by anonymizing CRM data using Power Query software
   >  - Document all the steps of this operation in a report demonstrating adherence to quality processes in data collection, data preparation, and the formulation of recommendations